jeraldrich/blog/docs/python_go_future.rst

 Unix environments follow the philosophy of doing one thing only and one thing well.
 This allows the use of individual commands which do one thing, to be chained together with other commands through pipes "|" accepting each other's inputs and outputs until the final result is returned.

-The road of software project estimation and often meanders when over confidence on how easy you think a solution is, encounters something in which your original design did not anticipate.
+The road of software project estimation often meanders when over confidence on how easy you think a solution is, encounters a road block in which your original design did not anticipate.
 Maybe this special case can be accounted for easily, but other times, it may require a complete change in the underlying design.

 Being able to rapidly discover what those edge cases are, and being able to modify your project to account for it, rather than having to refactor a complex class hierarchy, allows you to focus on rapidly iterating and figure out ‘what works’ right now.